zendframework/zend-expressive-authentication-oauth2/docs/book/v1/intro.md

 generated pair of keys.
 The `encryption_key` contains the encryption key value as a string, as stored in the `data/oauth/encryption.key` file.

-By default both key files are checked for correct permissions (chmod 600 or 660 is expected).
+By default both key files are checked for correct permissions (chmod 400, 440, 600, 640 or 660 is expected, and 600 or 660 is recommended).
 In case the environment/operating system (e.g. Windows) does not support such a permissions, the check can be disabled:

 ```php
     // ...